Perform essential Cassandra operations

 ||A new guide is available in the latest release of API Gateway that includes information on Apache Cassandra best practices and tuning, setting up high availability, and backup and restore.
 Much of the information in this guide also applies to API Gateway 7.5.3.
 See the API Gateway 7.6.2 Apache Cassandra Administrator Guide.

-This section describes the minimum essential operations that are required to maintain a healthy Cassandra HA cluster.
+This topic describes the minimum essential operations that are required to maintain a healthy Apache Cassandra high availability (HA) cluster.

 For more details on

-nodetool repair, see Manual repair: Anti-entropy repair documentation.
+nodetool repair, see the Manual repair: Anti-entropy repair documentation.